andreasbm/router-slot/README.md

 ## ➤ ⚠️ Be careful when navigating to the root!

-From my testing I found that Chrome and Safari treat an empty string as url when navigating differently.
+From my testing I found that Chrome and Safari, when navigating, treat an empty string as url differently.
 As an example `history.pushState(null, null, "")` will navigate to the root of the website in Chrome but in Safari the path won't change.
 The workaround I found was to simply pass "/" when navigating to the root of the website instead.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#contributors)